anishkasachdeva/Client_Server_Architecture_using_RMI/README.md

 #### Client.java File
 1. Created a client class from where we have to invoke the remote object.
 2. Got the RMI registry using the **getRegistry()** method of the **LocateRegistry** class which belongs to the package java.rmi.registry.
 3. Fetched the object from the registry using the method **lookup()** of the class Registry which belongs to the package java.rmi.registry.
-To this method, you need to pass a string value representing the bind (Here I have used **RMISErver**).
+To this method, you need to pass a string value representing the bind (Here I have used **RMIServer**).
 This will return the remote object.
 4. The lookup() returns an object of type remote, down cast it to the type Mst.
 5. Now, the user input is taken using the BufferedReader Class of java.
 6. The input is splitted by space and the client request type is checked for further processing.